9 Signs You’re Overstressed And Don’t Know It

 Stress hormones can cause dramatic swings from happiness to rage, or from misery to joy.
 This rollercoaster of feelings is exhausting in itself.
 It can often be a direct result of bottling up intense emotions rather than taking proper care of yourself.

 If there is no other obvious explanation for your mood swings (such as an unfortunate episode of premenstrual tension), ask yourself what might be stressing you—and find someone to talk to about how you’re feeling.

 It’s much better to deliberately explore your emotions than it is to wait for them to explode unbiddenly.

 There are many medical causes of hair loss, but research shows that undergoing extreme stress can change your physiological functions to the extent that too many of your hairs go into the “resting phase” at once.
 You may, therefore, lose up to double the usual amount of hair around 3-4 months after the onset of stress.

 If your doctor can’t find a purely physical cause for your unexpected hair loss, it could be that you’ve been overstressed for ages without ever really acknowledging it.

 Finally, many people don’t think to consider the connection between stress and a decrease in libido—or simply don’t want to think about how this is impacting their sex lives.
 However, it makes perfect sense that being overstressed leads to exhaustion, a reduction in physical stamina, and hormonal changes that make intimacy less appealing.

 Talking candidly with your partner is one of the best things you can do here, as open communication allows you to generate solutions and maintain empathy.

-If the above signs sound familiar, it’s highly likely that you have become overstressed without ever realizing it.
-Try to deliberately devote at least an hour a week to deliberating reducing stress levels, whether through creative pursuits (e.g. journaling), hobbies, therapy or meditation.
+If the above signs sound familiar, it’s highly likely that you have become overstressed without even realizing it.
+Try to deliberately devote at least an hour a week to deliberating reducing stress levels, whether through creative pursuits (e.g. journaling), hobbies, therapy, or meditation.